einmensch/Keynoa/README.md

-# numduino
+# Keynoa
-A Mechanical (Ar/Ge)duino based Numpad.
-The firmware is made for the Arduino Leonardo
+A basic Keybard firmware